tsuyopon/atsinternals/CH03-IOCoreSSL/Core-SSLNetVConnection.md

     write.enabled = 1;
   };

-  // 重载方法
-  // 返回成员sslHandShakeComplete，表示是否完成了握手过程
+  // overload method
-  virtual bool
-  getSSLHandShakeComplete()
+  // Return the member sslHandShakeComplete, indicating whether the handshake process is completed virtual bool getSSLHandShakeComplete()
   {
     return sslHandShakeComplete;
   };
-  // 重载方法
-  // 设置成员sslHandShakeComplete
+  // overload method
-  void
-  setSSLHandShakeComplete(bool state)
+  // Set the member sslHandShakeComplete void setSSLHandShakeComplete(bool state)
   {
     sslHandShakeComplete = state;
   };
-  // 重载方法
-  // 返回成员sslClientConnection，表示这是否是来自Client的SSL连接。
+  // overload method
-  virtual bool
-  getSSLClientConnection()
+  // Return the member sslClientConnection to indicate if this is an SSL connection from the Client. virtual bool getSSLClientConnection()
   {
     return sslClientConnection;
   };
-  // 重载方法
-  // 设置成员sslClientConnection
+  // overload method
-  virtual void
-  setSSLClientConnection(bool state)
+  // Set the member sslClientConnection virtual void setSSLClientConnection(bool state)
   {
     sslClientConnection = state;
   };
-  // 新增方法
-  // 设置成员sslSessionCacheHit
+  // new method
-  virtual void
-  setSSLSessionCacheHit(bool state)
+  // Set the member sslSessionCacheHit virtual void setSSLSessionCacheHit(bool state)
   {
     sslSessionCacheHit = state;
   };
-  // 新增方法
-  // 返回成员sslSessionCacheHit，用来表示这是否是一个Session Reuse的SSL连接
+  // new method
-  virtual bool
-  getSSLSessionCacheHit()
+  // Returns the member sslSessionCacheHit to indicate if this is a Session Reuse SSL connection virtual bool getSSLSessionCacheHit()
   {
     return sslSessionCacheHit;
   };

-  // 新增方法，两个方法都是被sslStartHandShake调用
-  // 用于实现Client与ATS之间的握手
+  // new method, both methods are called by sslStartHandShake
-  int sslServerHandShakeEvent(int &err);
+  // Used to implement the handshake between the Client and the ATS int sslServerHandShakeEvent(int &err);
-  // 用于实现ATS与OS之间的握手
-  int sslClientHandShakeEvent(int &err);
+  // Used to implement the handshake between ATS and OS int sslClientHandShakeEvent(int &err);

-  // 重载方法
-  // 与NetHandler结合，实现对SSL数据的解密（net_read_io）和加密（load_buffer_and_write）
+  // overload method
-  virtual void net_read_io(NetHandler *nh, EThread *lthread);
+  // Combine with NetHandler to decrypt SSL data (net_read_io) and encrypt (load_buffer_and_write) virtual void net_read_io(NetHandler *nh, EThread *lthread);
   virtual int64_t load_buffer_and_write(int64_t towrite, int64_t &wattempted, int64_t &total_written, MIOBufferAccessor &buf,
                                         int &needs);
-  // 实现 NPN 方式的状态机协议流转
-  // 注册一个 NPN 状态机的入口
+  // Implement state machine protocol flow in NPN mode
-  void registerNextProtocolSet(const SSLNextProtocolSet *);
+  // Register an entry for an NPN state machine void registerNextProtocolSet(const SSLNextProtocolSet *);
-  // 重载方法
+  // overload method
   virtual void do_io_close(int lerrno = -1);

-  ////////////////////////////////////////////////////////////
+  //////////////////////////////////////////////////////////////////////////////////////////////////////////////
   // Instances of NetVConnection should be allocated        //
   // only from the free list using NetVConnection::alloc(). //
   // The constructor is public just to avoid compile errors.//
-  ////////////////////////////////////////////////////////////
+  //////////////////////////////////////////////////////////////////////////////////////////////////////////////
   SSLNetVConnection();
   virtual ~SSLNetVConnection() {}

-  // 指向用来保存 SSL 会话的对象
-  SSL *ssl;
-  // 记录ssl会话开始的时间
+  // Point to the object used to save the SSL session SSL *ssl;
-  ink_hrtime sslHandshakeBeginTime;
+  // Record the time when the ssl session starts ink_hrtime sslHandshakeBeginTime;
-  // 记录ssl最后发送数据的时间，由load_buffer_and_write在数据发送之后更新
-  ink_hrtime sslLastWriteTime;
-  // 记录ssl总共发送的字节数，由load_buffer_and_write在数据发送之后更新
-  int64_t sslTotalBytesSent;
+  // Record the time when ssl last sent data, updated by load_buffer_and_write after data is sent ink_hrtime sslLastWriteTime;
+  // Record the total number of bytes sent by ssl, updated by load_buffer_and_write after the data is sent int64_t sslTotalBytesSent;

-  // 实现 NPN/ALPN 方式的状态机协议流转
+  // Implement state machine protocol flow in NPN/ALPN mode
-  // 使用一个 NPN 状态机的入口来测试当前接收的数据，是否能够被该状态机处理
+  // Use an entry to the NPN state machine to test the current received data, whether it can be processed by the state machine
-  //     通过 SSL_CTX_set_next_protos_advertised_cb() 设置
+  // set by SSL_CTX_set_next_protos_advertised_cb()
   static int advertise_next_protocol(SSL *ssl, const unsigned char **out, unsigned *outlen, void *);
-  // 选择下一个 ALPN 状态机
+  // Select the next ALPN state machine
-  //     通过 SSL_CTX_set_alpn_select_cb() 设置
+  // set by SSL_CTX_set_alpn_select_cb()
   static int select_next_protocol(SSL *ssl, const unsigned char **out, unsigned char *outlen, const unsigned char *in,
                                   unsigned inlen, void *);

-  // 新增方法
-  // 获取npn状态机，当SSL握手完成后，需要设置接收到的明文数据由哪个状态机来处理
-  // 例如https，在完成SSL握手之后，就交给HttpSessionAccept来接管
+  // new method
-  Continuation *
-  endpoint() const
+  // Get the npn state machine.
+After the SSL handshake is completed, you need to set which state machine to process the received plaintext data.
+  // For example, https, after completing the SSL handshake, hand it over to HttpSessionAccept to take over Continuation * endpoint() const
   {
     return npnEndpoint;
   }
-  // 新增方法
-  // 这个方法没有被调用，在net_read_io中直接判断了成员的值。
+  // new method
-  bool
-  getSSLClientRenegotiationAbort() const
+  // This method is not called, and the value of the member is directly evaluated in net_read_io. bool getSSLClientRenegotiationAbort () const
   {
     return sslClientRenegotiationAbort;
   };
-  // 新增方法
-  // 在握手完成后，如果收到了Client发起的Renegotiation（SSL会话重新协商请求）时，
+  // new method
-  // 判断 ssl_allow_client_renegotiation 的值来决定是否调用此方法来设置一个Abort状态，以关闭此SSL连接。
-  void
-  setSSLClientRenegotiationAbort(bool state)
+  // After the handshake is completed, if the Renegotiation initiated by the client is received, the SSL session renegotiation request is received.
+  // Determine the value of ssl_allow_client_renegotiation to determine whether to call this method to set an Abort state to close this SSL connection. void setSSLClientRenegotiationAbort(bool state)
   {
     sslClientRenegotiationAbort = state;
   };
-  // 新增方法
-  // 返回成员transparentPassThrough
+  // new method
-  bool
-  getTransparentPassThrough() const
+  // return member transparentPassThrough bool getTransparentPassThrough() const
   {
     return transparentPassThrough;
   };
-  // 新增方法
+  // new method
-  // 当ATS的端口被设置为 tr-pass 类型时，transparentPassThrough为true
-  void
-  setTransparentPassThrough(bool val)
+  // transparentPassThrough is true when the port of ATS is set to tr-pass type void setTransparentPassThrough (boolean option)
   {
     transparentPassThrough = val;
   };
-  // 新增方法
-  // 设置一个session_accept的指针，但是这个指针没有在SSL中使用
+  // new method
-  void
-  set_session_accept_pointer(SessionAccept *acceptPtr)
-  {
+  // Set a pointer to session_accept, but this pointer is not used in SSL void set_session_accept_pointer(SessionAccept *acceptPtr) {
     sessionAcceptPtr = acceptPtr;
   };
-  // 新增方法
+  // new method
-  // 返回成员sessionAcceptPtr
+  // return member sessionAcceptPtr
   SessionAccept *
   get_session_accept_pointer(void) const
   {